 Indiana’s law schools have connected with ISBA, concerned about the implications of COVID-19 on law students’ summer and post-graduate career development opportunities.Support a law student by providing

-assuming the role of a mentor and sign up to be paired with a law student.
+the role of a mentor and sign up to be paired with a law student.
 Answer their questions, check in on them, listen to their concerns, and give feedback.
-You won’t just be giving career advice – you’ll develop a meaningful connection during a
+You won’t just be giving career advice – you’ll develop a meaningful connection during a time when

 ISBA is here to support you as you guide the future of our profession – find plenty of resources, plus links to post your internship position and sign up to be a mentor, by clicking here.